 Oligochaetes have no respiratory organs.
 Gas exchange (breathing) takes place over the entire surface of the body.
 So if the worm's skin becomes dry it starts to suffocate.

 As in polychaetes each segment has muscles, chaetae, excretory organs and nerve branches.

-Tubifex (above left and right), is the bright red worms sold in tight bundles for feeding freshwater aquarium fish, it is a freshwater oligochaete.
-The bright red colour is the bloodvessels, the worm itself is transparent.
+Tubifex (above left and below), is the bright red worms sold in tight bundles for feeding freshwater aquarium fish, it is a freshwater oligochaete.
+The bright red colour is the blood vessels, the worm itself is transparent.

 In the wild it lives at the bottom of rivers and streams in thick mud.
 It can survive in water with low oxygen content and is often found downstream of sewage works where it can reach densities of 8000 per square metre.

 It lives in a burrow with its tail out in the water to absorb what little oxygen there is in the passing water.
 The more the tail is sticking out the more anoxic the water is.
 They are usually around 10 - 75 mm long.

 Its eggs (above) are laid in capsules, see above.
 Tubifex cocoons are 1.6 x 0.8 mm.
 When conditions are good a cocoon can be formed every 3 or 4 days.

 Above is Eiseniella sp., the square-tailed worm.
 It is a freshwater worm which looks like a small earthworm.
 There are 5 species in the genus in Britain, but they all look alike, so are difficult to tell apart.
 They are pink in colour and 4 - 5 cm long.
 The clitellum is located towards the middle of the worm.
 It is found in the beds of mountain streams or wet stream sides, among mosses, and also in the mud at the edges of lakes.